New local plan: options consultation

 Prosperity and posterity

 We need your help.
-Our District is facing a big challenge.
+Our area is facing a big challenge.
 We need to build many more homes and provide more jobs for local people.
 We need to work out how to do this together.

-The landscape of the District is beautiful and we have many attractive towns and villages.
+The landscape of the area is beautiful and we have many attractive towns and villages.
 For many years, the Council has been striving to ensure that new development is of high quality too.
 In 2013, we finalised our approach for our town centres to keep what is good about our town centres, and, particularly in High Wycombe, to transform it into a much better place.
 We will be continuing to implement this.

 But now we are facing a new challenge.
-For the last decade, an average of 400-450 homes have been built a year in the District.
+For the last decade, an average of 400-450 homes have been built a year in the area.
 Because of Government reforms to planning, we now need to build 500-700 a year.
 We have to cooperate with other authorities, but there is no certainty whatsoever that others will provide homes that are needed for this District.

 We also need to attract new businesses, to stem the decline in jobs.
 Handy Cross Hub is a good start, but we need to do more otherwise there will be more and more commuting.

-So we need to find places to build more homes, and places to work, and we need your views to work out the best - the most sustainable - places for these to go in the District as a whole.
+So we need to find places to build more homes, and places to work, and we need your views to work out the best - the most sustainable - places for these to go in the area as a whole.